viruschidai/validate-vat/README.md

 # Validate European VAT number
 [![Build Status](https://travis-ci.org/viruschidai/validate-vat.png?branch=master)](https://travis-ci.org/viruschidai/validate-vat)
+You can verify the validity of a VAT number issued by any European Union Member State by by using this library.
+This lib is basically calling web service provided by VIES (at http://ec.europa.eu/taxation_customs/vies/checkVatService.wsdl) for VAT number validation.

 ## What is a VAT number?
 A value added tax identification number or VAT identification number (VATIN) is an identifier used in many countries, including the countries of the European Union, for value added tax purposes.